 In true challenger bank style, the Tide account is based around a smartphone app.
 And while other popular alternative business accounts also enjoy banking apps they aren't necessarily as central their proposition.

 In Tide's case, the app is everything.
 It is the account.
 You won't find any traditional online banking, costly customer service numbers, or frustrating login procedures.
 The account is run and managed solely within the app.
 Customer service also comes via the app, though you can of course email too if needed.

 How does it work

 The beauty of the Tide account is in it's simplicity.
-Basically just download the Tide app here and follow the on screen prompts.
+Basically just sign up here and follow the on screen prompts.
 The application process takes less than 5 minutes, and all being well you'll have your sort code and account number sent to you a few minutes later.

 In our tests there was a slight issue verifying the ID we used, but we still had our account details within a couple of hours, while the Mastercard came within three working days.

 Payments to and from the account can be made immediately, but direct debits can take a few days to setup.
 Unlike some other card-based business accounts, there are no split pools.
 The money in your account, is in your account.
 There's no need to split funds between the account and the card, they are one and the same.